 Why a Morning Routine Shapes Your Whole Day

-Example: Sarah, a school teacher, used to rush every morning, skipping breakfast and feeling stressed.
-After adding 15 minutes for stretching and oatmeal, she felt 30% calmer, and her students noticed she smiled more often in class.
+Take the case of Sarah, a school teacher who used to rush out the door every morning, skipping breakfast and feeling stressed.
+After setting aside just 15 minutes for light stretching and a warm bowl of oatmeal, she felt 30% calmer, and her students immediately noticed a more positive energy in her classroom.

 The Science Behind Morning Habits

-The process of rewiring your brain through routine strengthens the neuronal pathways associated with calmness and discipline.
+Routines literally reorganize your brain.
+The process of neuroplasticity strengthens the neural pathways associated with calmness and discipline when actions are repeated daily.

 Preparing the Night Before for a Smooth Morning

-Knowing the benefits is one thing, but setting yourself up the night before ensures these healthy morning practices actually stick.
-The night before is when every good morning starts.
+Knowing the benefits is one thing, but setting yourself up the night before ensures these healthy practices actually stick.
+The night before is truly when every successful morning starts.
+You can promote a great night’s sleep by establishing a thoughtful evening routine.

 The Essential Elements of a Powerful Morning Routine